EBA Clearing

 EBA Clearing is a provider of pan-European payment infrastructure wholly owned by shareholders that consist of major European banks.
+It derives its name from the Euro Banking Association which was instrumental in its establishment in June 1998, but has always been a separate organization.

-It owns and operates major payment infrastructure in Europe for Euro payments between banks.
-This includes EURO1 for high value payments system, STEP1, a payment system for single euro payments for small and medium-sized banks, and STEP2, a pan-European automated clearing house (PE-ACH).
-It also operates the RT1 system for instant payments launched in November 2017.
-Both EURO1 and STEP2 have been identified as Systemically Important Payment Systems (SIPS) by the European Central Bank.
+EBA Clearing owns and operates major payment infrastructure in Europe for Euro payments between banks, including EURO1 for high value payments, STEP1 for payments of small and medium-sized banks, STEP2-T, a pan-European automated clearing house (PE-ACH), and RT1 for instant payments.
+Both EURO1 and STEP2-T have been identified as Systemically Important Payment Systems by the European Central Bank in 2014, together with TARGET2 and CORE(FR).

-The organisation is based in Paris and has representative offices in Brussels, Frankfurt, Helsinki, London and Milan.
+EBA Clearing is based in Paris and has representative offices in Brussels, Frankfurt, Helsinki, London and Milan.
+Given their pan-European significance, both EURO1 and STEP2-T are under direct oversight by the European Central Bank.

 History

-EBA Clearing was founded in June 1998 by the Euro Banking Association (EBA) and is owned by the major payment banks operating in Europe.

-Its initial mission was to create and operate the clearing and settlement system for high-value euro transactions, EURO1, which the EBA had transferred to EBA Clearing at the launch of the Eurosystem in 1999.
-Besides EURO1, EBA Clearing also owns and operates STEP1, a payment system for single euro payments for small and medium-sized banks, and STEP2, a pan-European automated clearing house (PE-ACH) for Euro-denominated retail payments.
-In March 2013, EBA Clearing launched MyBank, an e-authorisation solution for online payments, which is geared at facilitating the growth of e-commerce across Europe.